 One of the most commonly bought cuts is the chicken breast.
 It's most widely used in cooking due to its low-fat content and ease of slicing for multiple meal options.
 When butchering a whole chicken, the tenderloin is found on the innermost muscle of the breast lying along the breastbone.
 Tenderloins are more tender when compared to the breast.

 Either bought as fillets or cutlets, the chicken thighs are brown meat.
 They're higher fat content gives them built in flavor for all types of dishes.
 You may need to invest a little more time into the trimming aspect to get just the right meat to fat ratio.
+Chicken thighs are highly regarded in culinary circles due to their ability to retain moisture and flavor during cooking.
+This makes them excellent for various cooking methods such as baking, grilling, sautéing, or braising.
+Their higher fat content ensures that the meat remains moist and flavorful, even after prolonged cooking times.

 WHITE MEAT VS. DARK MEAT